scottvr/chimeracat/README.md

 # ccat
-ccat - ChimeraCat smart code concatenator
+ChimeraCat - summarizing code concatenator
 ----------------------------------

 ### What is it?